iiAnderson/iianderson.github.io/_posts/2025-03-23-analysing-delays-of-popular-bristol-routes.md

 To obtain this data, I used the query found in the appendix, it does a few things of note:
 - It fetches the last SCHED and ACT (scheduled and actual) messages for each tpl.
 In this case, it's assumed the last schedule message is the most accurate.
 - It attempts to correct for day rollover (where a service runs into the next day) when computing the delay for a service.
 This is done by comparing the schedule and actual arrival times, and if the difference is off by more than half a day (I assume no service is this late!) then it adjusts the calculation to ensure the correct delay is calculated.
-- It assumees that the last and first locations updates are the destination and origin repsectively.
+- It assumes that the last and first locations updates are the destination and origin respectively.
 This could be incorrect if there is data missing (ie I fail to capture the start of a service).

 This query was then run for each three routes, pulling back the raw data into Google Sheets for analysis.